Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Introductory remarks

-It should be mentioned that although we are mainly interested in SRDC DUE problems incorporating bounded user rationality, the proposed analytical framework is easily transferrable to route-choice BR-DUE and to static BR-UE (bounded rationality user equilibrium) problems.
-This will be demonstrated in some other work.
+It should be noted that although this paper considers {\it simultaneous route-and-departure-time} DUE problems incorporating bounded user rationality, the proposed analytical framework is easily transferrable to route-choice BR-DUE and even to static BR-UE (boundedly rational user equilibrium) problems.
+This will be demonstrated in a future publication.